Reasons For Your Infiniti’s Noisy Steering Rack

 Dry Jounce Bushing

 The front strut of the steering system has a jounce bushing.
 This helps to absorb vibrations and protect the strut.
-However, when the bushing starts to become worn and dry out, it will cause creaky or groaning noises.
+However, when the bushing starts to become worn and dry out, it will cause creaky or groaning noises .
 The longer you leave this problem, the worse it will become.

 Power Steering Rack Problems

-The power steering rack itself can also fail and will produce a whining noise when this happens.
+whining noise when this happens.
 The noise will most commonly be heard when driving at reduced speed.
-If the steering rack is fine, then you’ll need to investigate the vane pump or the belt.
+If the steering rack is fine, then you’ll need to investigate the vane pump or the belt .

 Strut or Shock Failure